 Fast User Switching, simply put, is a feature that lets you switch between multiple user accounts in a Windows-powered system without losing one’s session.
 It was introduced with Microsoft’s Windows XP and also comes baked in on Windows 10.
 While the feature comes in handy, it requires you to have a robust system to seamlessly switch between user accounts without quitting the applications/work (i.e., different session continues for each user).
 However, some may want to utilize this feature and some may not.
 So, we should learn how to enable or disable fast user switching.

 If you try using the feature on a system with low-end specifications, you might experience a horrible system performance with lag or stutters because the feature keeps using the resources to keep the session active.
 Windows 10 fast user switching is being widely used nowadays because of the enhanced hardware capabilities of a computer when compared to the systems a decade ago.

 Let us take a look at the methods to help us enable or disable fast user switching.

 - Using Group Policy Editor

 - Using the Registry

-This is the easiest solution one can follow to enable/disable Windows 10 fast user switching feature.
+This is the easiest solution one can follow to enable or disable Windows 10 fast user switching feature.
 This method won’t break any of your system functionalities.
 So, we recommend you to follow this method (unless you are an advanced user).